-min.jpg&w=3840&q=85)

 The bridging visa is one of the most effective tools for circumventing the long waiting periods of several permanent parent visa types, in that it allows your parent to wait in Australia whilst the visa is being processed.

-Health and character criteria
+Health conditions and character

 Limitations on applying for a temporary or permanent parent visa onshore, i.e. in Australia